 Pr Item Identification Nature of Problem Grantee Action Comments Status D A I 2 CLIN 003 Sub Task 12.a SAS-A01-1007 Rent Stabilization Plan FTA/PMOC has no information for MTA's Plan for Rent Stabilization.
 Y N N On April 16, 2008, MTA's SAS Relocation Plan was submitted for FTA review and approval.
 Section 3.3 of the plan addresses the loss of rent regulated apartments.
-On October 8, 2008, the MTA published the Housing of Last Resort Plan, which describes how MTA proposes to provide assistance to dislocated residential tenants of the SAS project beyond the threshold set in the Uniform Act.
-This plan is an amendment to section 3.3 of the Relocation Plan.
+On October 8, 2008, the MTA published the Housing of Last Resort Plan (HLRP), which describes how they propose to provide assistance to dislocated residential tenants of the SAS project beyond the threshold set in the Uniform Act.
+This plan is an amendment to Section 3.3 of the Relocation Plan.
 FTA/PMOC completed its review and provided comments to MTA.
-On December 1, 2008, the MTA issued the final draft of the SAS Relocation Plan, which includes the Housing of Last Resort Plan (section 3.3), for FTA approval.
+On December 1, 2008, the MTA issued the final draft of the SAS Relocation Plan, which includes the HLRP (Section 3.3), for FTA approval.
 PMOC comments have been provided to the FTA on the final draft.
-FTA response to MTA is anticipated in February 2009.
+FTA has finalized its comments and anticipates issuing a letter to the MTA on March 4, 2009.
 R

-Pr Item Identification Nature of Problem Grantee Action Comments Status D A I 1 CLIN 003 Sub Task 12.a SAS-A02-0208 Real estate challenges associated with entrance 3 at 72 nd Street Station Two challenges were filed (State and Federal courts) with regard to the proposed relocation of entrance 3 of the 72 nd Street Station.
+Pr Item Identification Nature of Problem Grantee Action A -4' Comments Status D A I 1 CLIN 003 Sub Task 12.a SAS-A02-0208 Real estate challenges associated with entrance 3 at 72 nd Street Station Two challenges were filed (State and Federal courts) with regard to the proposed relocation of entrance 3 of the 72 nd Street Station.
 The challenge filed in State Court has been dismissed.
 The challenge filed in Federal Court continues.
 Y N N The FEIS identified the location of entrance 3 within a building.
 The proposed location is on the sidewalk of the northeast corner of 72 nd Street.
 MTA's Real Estate is coordinating efforts with legal representatives of FTA Region 2 to resolve this issue.
 An alternative to the sidewalk entrance is being investigated.
 On July 18, 2008, MTA advised FTA that an Environmental Assessment will be prepared for entrances options at East 72 nd and 86 th streets.
 On September 12, 2008 a draft Environmental Assessment Schedule was presented to the FTA Regional Office for review.
 FTA Planning will be monitoring the progress.
 R 2 CLIN 003 Sub Task 12a.
 SAS-A11-0808 Recovery Plan MTACC needs to submit a Recovery Plan, pursuant to FFGA requirements, for FTA review and approval.
 Need to track the current budget against the FFGA budget and add financing costs as a line item to the Current Budget Summary.
-N N N The Recovery Plan is anticipated in February 2009.
+Y N N The Recovery Plan will be submitted upon approval of the revised budget and schedule by MTA HQ.
+MTA's review is anticipated to be completed in March 2009.
 R